The short story

 CONTINUING TO LOOK FOR ANSWERS IN SPORTS MEDICINE

-Photo: With Prime Minister of Australia Malcolm Turnbull & Wife, at Kirribilli House (Prime Ministers House) for New Year's Day Lunch 2017.
+Photo: Prime Minister of Australia Malcolm Turnbull & Mrs Turnbull, at Kirribilli House (Prime Ministers House) for New Year's Day Lunch 2017.

-A global explorer, with interest in equality & improving relations amongst nations, you can find me jogging along street of cities around the world, or lost wandering around hutong alleys in Beijing, or head down at a quiet cafe reading new sports medical research, or trekking around searching for different cultures & beautiful mountain peaks....
+In spare time, living as a expat in so many different places has allowed me as a global explorer to experience a lot, with interest in equality & improving relations amongst nations, you can find me jogging along street of cities around the world, or lost wandering around hutong alleys in Beijing, or head down at a quiet cafe reading new sports medical research, or trekking around searching for different cultures & beautiful mountain peaks....

 Photo: Trekking across Karakoram Mountain Ranges, photo taken at night camp on Snow Lake (Hispar Glacier) at 4,877 m above sea level.